Pros and cons of Firefly overnight bus from Sydney to Melbourne, Australia.

 - Some food breaks were really disruptive (at 3 am)

-- Journey was quite bumpy so hard to sleep
+- The journey was quite bumpy so hard to sleep

 - Toilet got pretty dirty by the morning